magdalenaboch/academic-website/content/publication/boch2023eneuro/index.md

 ---
-title: "The multiple facets of empathy"
+title: "Validation of a new coil array tailored for dog functional magnetic resonance imaging (fMRI) studies"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here